syyunn/entity-disambiguation/README.md

 https://github.com/dalab/deep-ed

 ### On Tabular, not Text
-Most NED applied to Text data only, however, our task is required to perform over tabular data https://github.com/codepie/aida
+Most NED applied to Text data only, however, our task is required to perform over tabular data.
+Check AIDA which directly runs over postgres https://github.com/codepie/aida